EPTLLC/Brabus-Stories/voice_between_frequencies.md

 Company: EasyProTech LLC (www.easypro.tech)
 Dev: Brabus
 Date: 2025-09-04 16:09:50 UTC
-Status: Created
+Status: Updated
 Telegram: https://t.me/easyprotech
 -->

 # Voice Between Frequencies

+The room was cramped.
+The ceiling pressed down on his shoulders, the walls smelled of dampness and something burnt—maybe coffee, maybe something else.
+The window, crusted with grime, let in murky light.
+Beyond it—a field strewn with gravel, and further—fog.
+Dense as milk.
+Sometimes he thought he saw shapes in it—houses? towers?—but one blink and they vanished.

+He didn't remember how he got here.

+Didn't remember the road.
+Didn't remember what came before.
+Sometimes something surfaced—a blurred platform, someone's voices, a red mitten on wet asphalt—but it broke off before becoming a memory.
+The mitten.
+A child's.
+He didn't know why it kept coming back.
+He simply found himself here.
+With this table.
+With this chair.
+With this radio.

-The room was cramped, with the ceiling pressing on his shoulders, soaked with dampness and the smell of burnt coffee.
-The dust-caked window bled murky light across chipped linoleum.
-In the corner - a table, cluttered with empty tea cans and crumpled cigarette butts.
-In the middle of the table stood a radio receiver - old, with a cracked case, with an antenna crooked like a finger pointing nowhere.
-A dusty cord hung from the table, ending in nothing - as if the radio lived on its own.
+The receiver sat in the middle of the table—old, with a cracked case and a crooked antenna.
+A dusty cord hung from the table and ended in nothing.
+Not cut—just ended.
+As if the radio lived on its own.

-He sat on a wobbly chair, smoked, flicking ash into a cracked plate.
-Outside the window - emptiness.
-A field scattered with gravel, and beyond - a wall of fog, dense as condensed milk, through which, it seemed to him, sometimes one could discern the outlines of some structures.
-Where was this place?
-He didn't ask.
-Didn't want to know.
-Did he remember the road here - the blurry train, voices in his head, or had it been erased, like old films?
-He just found himself here - with this table, this radio, this chair.
-Nothing to do except smoke and turn the dial.
+He sat, smoked, flicked ash into a cracked plate.
+Fingers yellow from nicotine.
+There was nothing to do but smoke and turn the dial.

 The receiver had been silent for a week.

-No noise, no voices, no static - only silence, as if the world outside was turned off.
-He turned the dial out of habit, without hope.
-His fingers, yellow from nicotine, slid across worn plastic.
-The needle trembled, but sound wasn't born.
-He inhaled, released smoke, leaned back.
-Eyes half-closed.
-Silence.
+---

 And then the radio spoke.

-First - a rustle, like wind through dry leaves.
-Then - a voice.
-Calm, low, without gender or age.
-It spoke slowly, as if tasting words.
+First—a rustle.
+Like wind through dry leaves.
+Then—a voice.
+Low, calm, without gender or age.
+It spoke slowly, as if tasting the words.

-- You didn't sleep last night.
-Lay, stared at the ceiling.
-Thought about what you lost.
-About what?
+"You didn't sleep last night."

 He froze.
+The cigarette smoldered, ash falling on the table.

+"You lay there.
+Stared at the ceiling.
+Tried to remember.
+What exactly?"

-The cigarette smoldered, ash fell on the table.
-The voice was quiet but poured from everywhere - from the walls, from the air.
-He leaned toward the receiver, peering into the murky scale.
-The needle froze between frequencies, in emptiness.
-He touched the dial - the voice didn't waver.
+The voice came from everywhere—from the walls, from the air, from within himself.
+He leaned toward the receiver.
+The needle was frozen between frequencies, in the void.

-- It doesn't matter, - the voice continued. - Lost or not.
-But you feel, don't you?
-Something's wrong.
-Something slips away.

-He coughed, stubbed out the cigarette, reached for a new one.
-His hands trembled, but he forced himself to light up, inhale.
-The voice waited.
-Didn't rush.
+"Who are you?"

+The voice didn't answer.
+Instead:

+"A name.
+You almost remembered it yesterday.
+Repeat... repeat...
+Whose?"

+He flinched.
+Something flickered—a child's voice, "M..."—and cut off.
+He didn't know whose name.
+Didn't know if there even was one.

+"Shut up."

+He reached for the dial.
+Turned it.
+Click.
+Silence.

+One second.
+Two.
+Three.

+"Do you remember the smell?"

+The radio was speaking.
+The dial was set to "off."

+"Not gasoline.
+Something else.
+Flowers?
+Perfume?
+You can almost smell it.
+Almost."

+He grabbed the receiver, hurled it at the wall.
+The case cracked, the antenna flew off.
+He stood there, breathing heavily.

+Silence.

+He turned around.
+The receiver sat on the table.
+Intact.
+Antenna in place.
+Cord hanging, ending in nothing.

+"Interference on the line," said the voice.
+"But I'm not going anywhere.
+Neither are you.
+Stay on frequency."

+---

+He tried not to listen.

+Plugged his ears—the voice sounded inside.
+Left the room—the door led back to the room.
+Screamed—the voice waited until he was out of breath, then continued.

-- You checked the lock.
+"You checked the lock.
 Yesterday.
-Day before.
-Twice.
+The day before.
 Why?
-Nobody here.
-Or is there?

-He stood, approached the door.
-The handle was cold as ice.
-The lock was in place, locked.
-He pulled - no use.
-He returned, sat.
-The voice didn't stop.

-- You avoid the mirror.
-The one in the corner, under cloth.
-But yesterday you looked.
-Long time.
-What did you see?
-Not yourself, right?

-He clenched his teeth.
-Cold gnawed his bones, sweat glazed his forehead.
-The mirror stood in the corner, covered with old fabric.
-He hadn't touched it.
-Hadn't looked.
-Or had he?
-Memory tangled like shadows in fog.
-The voice fell silent, the pause stretched, pressed.

-- Nothing scary, - it said finally. - These are just thoughts.
-They come.
-They go.
-But you know they're not yours.
-Whose then?

-He hit the table.
-Cans clinked, the plate with ash overturned.
-Ash scattered like dust.
-The voice didn't stop.

-- You can turn me off.
-Turn the dial.
-Break the radio.
-It's just a thing.
-But you won't do it.
+Are you afraid someone will come in?
+Or that you'll go out?"

+He sat on the floor, back against the wall.
+Cigarettes were gone.
+Or not gone—the pack lay on the table, but he couldn't make himself get up.

+"The mirror.
+In the corner.
+Under the cloth.
+You avoid it."

+He didn't look at the corner.
+Didn't look.

+"But you did look.
+Three days ago.
+Remember what you saw?"

+He remembered.
+Didn't want to remember, but remembered.
+The reflection was wrong.
+Not his face—someone else's.
+Or his, but different.
+Younger?
+Older?
+He didn't have time to understand—turned away, covered the mirror with the cloth.

+"Whose face was that?"

+"Mine."

+"Are you sure?"

+He didn't answer.

+---

+Days blurred together.

+Or not days—he didn't know.
+The light beyond the window never changed, always the same murky gray.
+The fog thickened, crept toward the glass.
+Sometimes it seemed like it was already inside—in the corners, under the ceiling, in his lungs.

+The voice spoke.
+Not always—sometimes it was silent for hours.
+But when it spoke, it knew too much.

+"You're left-handed.
+But you write with your right.
+Why?"

+He looked at his hands.
+Didn't remember.

+"The scar on your wrist.
+Where from?"

+He looked.
+A thin white line.
+Didn't remember.

+"You're afraid of water.
+Can't look at it.
 Why?

-He stared at the receiver.
-His hand reached for the dial, froze.
-The voice knew.
-He wouldn't turn it off.
-Wouldn't break it.
-Couldn't.

-- I'll stay, - the voice said. - Tomorrow.
-Day after.
-Forever.
-If you want to listen - you'll hear me.
-And you will want to.

-Rustle.
-Silence.
-The radio fell silent.
-The needle froze.
-He sat, staring at the antenna, at the crack in the case.
-At the dusty cord hanging from the table, ending in nothing.
-The cigarette burned his fingers.
-He didn't notice.

-Like a spiderweb enveloping the room from within, the fog outside the window continued to thicken, becoming matter that could be touched.
-The room smelled even more of dampness.
-He reached for the pack, but stopped.
-Or didn't reach at all.
-He stood, approached the mirror.
-The cloth hung in place.
-He raised his hand, froze.
-His fingers touched the fabric, unnaturally cold, and it slipped, fell to the floor.

-In the mirror was no reflection.
-His reflection.
-Only the room - table, chair, receiver.
-And a shadow.
-Someone else's.
-It moved, slowly, as if someone stood behind.
-He turned - nobody.
-His heart pounded, throat tightened.
-He returned to the table, collapsed on the chair.
-His hand reached for the receiver, fingers turned the dial.

-Silence.
-But in it - breathing.
-Whose?
-His?
-Or the voice whispering inside?

-But in silence - a rustle.
-Barely audible, like breathing.
-Or silence?
+Repeat... why?"

 He closed his eyes.
-The voice didn't return, but he knew: it's here.
-In the walls.
-In the mirror.
-In him.
-He no longer checked the lock.
-Didn't look out the window.
-Didn't take cigarettes.
-Only turned the dial, day after day, until the fog swallowed the light, and the voice became his own breathing.
+Something flickered—dark, cold, small hands beneath the water, a red mitten drifting into blackness—and vanished.

+"Enough."

+"I can tell you.
+Everything.
+Who you are.
+Where you came from.
+What you did.
+Stay on frequency."

+"I don't want to."

+"You're lying."

+He was lying.

+---

+Once he asked:

+"What do you want?"

+Pause.
+Long.
+The voice seemed to think.

+"Nothing."

+"Then why?"

+"Because you listen."

+"I don't want to listen."

+"But you do.
+Every time.
+You could not turn the dial.
+Could sit in silence.
+But you turn it.
+Why?"

+He didn't answer.
+He knew why.
+Silence was worse.
+In silence he heard something else—not the voice from the radio, but something inside.
+A whisper that was both his own and someone else's.

+"You're not afraid of me.
+You're afraid of what you'll hear when I go silent."

+---

+He approached the mirror.

+The cloth hung in place—dirty, damp.
+He stood before it, hand raised, fingers an inch from the fabric.

+"I wouldn't advise it," said the voice.
+"But you won't listen."

+He yanked off the cloth.

+The mirror was empty.
+The room reflected—table, chair, receiver—but he wasn't there.
+He stood before the mirror and cast no reflection.

+And then he saw.

+A shadow.
+In the corner of the reflected room.
+It moved—slowly, smoothly.
+Coming closer.
+He turned around—no one.
+Looked in the mirror—the shadow closer.
+Closer still.

+He recoiled, stumbled, fell.
+The mirror stared at him.
+The shadow stood in the center of the reflection.
+Where he should have been.

+"Recognize it?" asked the voice.

+He recognized it.
+Not the face—there was no face.
+But something inside recognized.
+Something that remembered more than he did.

+---

+He sat on the floor.
+Back to the mirror.
+Didn't turn around.

+The radio was silent.
+He didn't turn the dial.
+Didn't smoke.
+Just sat.

+The fog beyond the window had become a wall.
+There was no more light—only gray, even, dead.

+He raised his hand.
+Looked at the scar.
+A thin white line.

+Something flickered.
+Water.
+Cold.
+Small fingers clutching his hand.
+A name—"M..."—and a splash.
+And silence.

+"Did you remember?
+Repeat... did you remember?"

+He didn't answer.

+"You can remember everything.
+If you want.
+I'll show you."

+"No."

+"Why?"

+He was silent.
+Then said—quietly, almost a whisper:

+"Because then it will become true.
+And I'll know whose hands those were.
+Mine or..."

+He didn't finish.

+"Or whose?" asked the voice.
+"You know.
+You've always known."

+He didn't answer.

+He stood.
+Walked to the table.
+Sat in the chair.
+Placed his hand on the receiver.
+Fingers touched the dial.

+Didn't turn it.

+Sat like that—a minute, an hour, an eternity.
+Hand on the dial.
+Eyes closed.

+The voice waited.

+He knew: turn it—and the voice would return.
+Tell him.
+Show him.
+Take what was left.

+He didn't turn it.

+But he didn't remove his hand either.

+The fog beyond the window breathed.
+The mirror watched his back.
+The radio was silent.

+For now.